 Next we go to the middle part of S.C.O.O.T.E.R.

-If the strategic planning discussions are to achieve their intended purpose, then the CEO and the planning facilitator need to be involved in planning a meeting or more usually a series of meetings that will enable the structured conversations, and offer opportunities for all who need to be involved to participate.
+The CEO and the planning facilitator need to be planning a meeting or more usually a series of meetings.
+They need to be clear on who needs to be involved.

-The kind of opportunities available depend on number of things, including -
+The kind of opportunities available depends on various things, including -

 Lights, camera, action!